 The City of Barrie receives its drinking water from both surface water and groundwater sources.
 The City currently protects the drinking water sources by monitoring and managing our lakes, streams and creeks, by using up to date water treatment systems, by ensuring that pipes, watermains and storage towers are in good repair, by testing it regularly, and by the ongoing training of City staff.

 It is important to protect our drinking water sources in order to safeguard human health, as well as to ensure there is an adequate supply of water now and in the future.

 By developing and employing source water protection plans, impacts that human and natural activities have on the quality and supply of our water resources will be minimized.
 Please visit the South Georgian Bay Lake Simcoe Source Protection Region website for more information.

 The City of Barrie has many beaches on Lake Simcoe that are routinely monitored between July and September by the Ministry of Health and Long Term Care.
 Water samples are analyzed for the presence of E.Coli to ensure the water quality is safe for recreational use.
-For more information on local beaches, please visit the Simcoe Muskoka District Health Unit.
+For more information please visit the Simcoe Muskoka District Health Unit.

 The page you are attempting to view is not currently compatible

 with the dimensions of your device.
 Please visit this page on a